badem4o/cephas/README.md

 #Cephas

 Cephas is a little tool for validating simple objects against a schema.
-Works great with redux-form.

 Usage: